Star us on GitHub

 Copy

-// next.config.js const { withHighlightConfig } = require('@highlight-run/next/config') /** @type {import('next').NextConfig} */ const nextConfig = { experimental: { serverComponentsExternalPackages: ['@highlight-run/node'], }, productionBrowserSourceMaps: false, } module.exports = withHighlightConfig(nextConfig, { apiKey: '<API KEY>', uploadSourceMaps: true, })
+// next.config.js const { withHighlightConfig } = require('@highlight-run/next/config') /** @type {import('next').NextConfig} */ const nextConfig = { experimental: { serverComponentsExternalPackages: ['@highlight-run/node', 'require-in-the-middle'], }, productionBrowserSourceMaps: false, } module.exports = withHighlightConfig(nextConfig, { apiKey: '<API KEY>', uploadSourceMaps: true, })

 Copy